 Save on material cost by combining different metal types and grades.
-Use a corrosion-resistant metal that stands up to chemicals and lower cost material for unexposed areas of the part.
+Use a corrosion-resistant metal that stands up to chemicals and lower-cost material for unexposed areas of the part.
 The same is true for high-stress parts made with a combination of different material strengths depending on the load area.
 Thermal expansion is held to a minimum due to narrow heat-affected zones of the welding technology.

 Reduce weight by substituting a solid shaft with a pipe/tube body fused with solid ends.

 Joint strength by intermetallic compounds (two metallic elements) produces a new phase of composition, crystal structure, and properties.

 Save on machining and raw materials by replacing a solid stock blank with weldments conforming more closely to final part size and shape.

 Friction welding provides versatility, strength, and savings to manufacturing.